icebert04/icebert04.github.io/_posts/2017-12-15-persons-with-disabilities.md

 I was intrigued by it and Google it and was amazed with its benefits and priveleges.
 Here's what PWDs are entitled to...

-20% discount and VAT exemption
+20% discount and VAT exemption:
 => Hotels, Restaurants and Recreation centers
-=> Theaters & Cinema, Concerts, Carnivals, and other similar places of culture, leisure and amusement => Medicine, Medical & Dental services
+=> Theaters & Cinema, Concerts, Carnivals, and other similar places of culture, leisure and amusement => Medicine, Medical & Dental services (this includes laboratory, diagnostic, professional fees in all private hospitals and medical facilities)
 => Domestic air & Sea travel
-=> Public railways, skyways, and other public utility vehicles (including buses, jeeps, taxis and shuttle services) => Funeral and Burial services for the death of the PWD
+=> Public railways (MRT, LRT 1 & 2), skyway, and all public utility vehicles.

-5% discount
+5% discount:
 => Basic Necessities such as:
-Rice, Bread, Fish, Fresh pork, beef and poultry, as well as Veggies

-=> Prime Commodities such as:
+Rice, Bread, Fish, Fresh pork, beef and poultry, as well as Veggies => Prime Commodities such as:
 Fresh fruits, dried or processed or canned pork, and Dairy products

-Other benefits
+Other Benefits

 => Educational assistance to pursue primary (nursery and kindergarten), secondary, tertiary, post-tertiary, as well as vocational or technical education, in both public and private schools, provided the PWD meets admission requirements
 => Continuance of the same benefits and privileges given by the Government Service Insurance System (GSIS), Social Security System (SSS), and Pag-IBIG
 => Express lanes for PWD in all commercial and government establishments (if none, priority shall be given)

-In some cities there offer...
+In some cities, they offer...

 => 3 hours Free Parking for PWDs in Cebu City
 => Free Movie admission in Quezon City